jubianchi/jsimple/README.md

 #### Shared services

-Shared services are defined through a function which will build them once and jimple will then share the same instance across every call:
+Shared services are defined through a function which will build them once and jsimple will then share the same instance across every call:

 ```js